Spending the day gathering my wits…

 I know I left them around here somewhere…

-It was another Monday morning and I was asking myself the same old question.
+It was another Monday morning in front of the computer, and I was asking myself the same old question.
 Why do I bother with any of it?
-Anything that could possibly go wrong, usually does, and it was getting a bit wearing.
+Anything that could go wrong usually does, and it was getting a bit worn.
 Then my inner voice decided to join in the conversation.

 I don’t think I have imagined the succession of near disasters that have played havoc with my life this year?

 Okay, I will admit there have been one or two, but nothing to write home about…